abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

     auto bms = GdiObjectSelector<HBITMAP>{ mdc };
     bms.Select(bm.get());

 Isn't that nice?
-In any case: I like it a lot.
+In any case: I like it a lot!

 I definitely recommend watching that talk.
 Even though it is from 2014, I think it still applies today.
 Congrats to Herb for that talk!